Sea Lion Field: Opinions

 Charles Moore, writing in the Daily Telegraph, argues that Britain should support its overseas territory in this matter as it does not have any strategic reserves of oil.
 In the future, Great Britain will be required to only source their oil from "bad places", but the Falkland Islands are a key ally, and a friendly source which Great Britain could rely on.

 Falklands Conservation were critical of the project stating that "We believe that there is significant corner-cutting in both the gathering of evidence and in the proposed commitments to address environmental impacts.
 In particular, it fails to provide a firm commitment to offsetting all carbon emissions – the millions of tonnes produced during the development and the more than 100 million tonnes from burning of Falklands oil.
 Regrettably, the EIS and proposed development is inconsistent with best practice standards, global climate targets and non-polluting developments."

 A spokesperson for the UK Government stated that “As the Foreign Secretary set out in his speech on the climate crisis last week [September 2024], we are resetting the UK’s approach to climate and nature by rapidly delivering new, more efficient ways to reduce emissions.
 Since 2001, the UK has ceased financial support for the fossil fuel energy sector, including in its overseas territories.
 The natural resources of all UK Overseas Territories belong to the individual territories.
 Exploration of natural resources on the Falkland Islands is a matter for the Falkland Islands.”

 In response, the Falkland Islands Government said “We completely appreciate the UK’s stance on climate change and understand their position on prohibiting any new hydrocarbon licensing within the UKCS, while existing licences are honoured.
 The matter of development of the natural resources of the Falkland Islands is a devolved matter and is for the people of the Falkland Islands to decide."

-After the discovery of the oil field was announced, the foreign minister of Argentine (Jorge Taiana) declared that "..British actions in the region were illegal and unilateral."
+After the discovery of the oil field was announced, the foreign minister of Argentina (Jorge Taiana) declared that "..British actions in the region were illegal and unilateral."
 He also said that his country would take all "lawful steps to impede British oil exploration and production" in the region.